wayanardisp/prediction-plk-1-inhibitor-using-transformer/README.md

 2. ChemBERTa
 3. PharmBERT

-## The dataset is use 3248 SMILES data from ChEMBNL and PubChem
+### The dataset is use 3248 SMILES data from ChEMBL and PubChem